 How To Fix A Car With RPMs That Fluctuate While Accelerating

-If you notice your RPMs fluctuating when accelerating, the ideal response is to diagnose the cause immediately.
-If you’re lucky, you’ll catch the issue before it causes additional damage.
+If you notice your RPMs fluctuating when accelerating, the perfect response is to diagnose the cause immediately.
+If you’re lucky, you’ll catch the issue before it causes extra damage.

-Expect to spend a diagnostic fee of about $50 to $150, depending on whether you go to a repair shop or automotive service facility.
+Expect to spend a diagnostic fee of about $50 to $150, depending on whether you go to a repair shop or automobile maintenance center.

-If you have your own OBD2 scanner, you ought to be able to diagnose the cause yourself by scanning for diagnostic codes (provided above).
+If you have your own OBD2 scanner, you should be able to diagnose the cause yourself by scanning for diagnostic trouble codes (provided above).

 Some causes you may be able to resolve yourself, like changing the air filter or replacing a spark plug.
 Yet, even these are a bit drastic for most vehicle owners.

-As for the other causes, like transmission troubles, unless you’re technically skilled, your best bet is to hire a competent professional.
+As for the other causes, like transmission troubles, unless you’re technically skilled, your best bet is to hire a competent expert.

 Defend Against Fluctuating RPMs By Following A Routine Service Schedule